canonical/sdkcraft/README.rst

    workshop launch

-Run linters and tests using the following scripts:
+Run linters and tests using the following actions:

 .. code-block:: console